 12/31/18—St. Louis, Mo.

 03/22-23/19—Davenpot, Iowa at the Grape Life w/Terry Schmidt

 05/10/19—Knoxville, Tn. w/the Strange Relationship

 Wendel Werner, known as Knoxville's pianist, is an accomplished singer, director, composer, producer, teacher and clinician.
 His career began in 1974, as he sat behind the piano for the first time.
 Born in Little Rock, AR, he found himself traveling the United States as a child of the US Air Force.
 High school found him in Memphis, TN where he helped win the Best Jazz Band award, and won the Best Soloist award from the Dogwood Arts Jazz Festival.
 He went on to compose and direct his high school's musical his Senior year.

 Wendel received his Bachelor's and Master's degrees from the University of Tennessee, and was hired to teach at a local college before finishing his graduate studies.
 He has worked as the pianist or music director for over ten churches, and has taught at six colleges.

 Wendel has released over 12 albums, including four with singer Alan Eleazer, four with saxophonist Terry Schmidt, and several solo albums including his gospel album entitled "Spiritual," and a blues album entitled "Cool by Design."
 A new album is planned for 2019.

 He is in high demand as a music director and lecturer, and travels regularly as a performer.
-Wendel is also Modern Studio's 2018 Artist-in-Residence, which includes a solo performance each month in addition to curating a concert series and producing/directing several shows.
+Wendel was Modern Studio's 2018 Artist-in-Residence, which included a solo performance each month in addition to curating a concert series and producing/directing several shows.

 Wendel is available for your private event, wedding, or party.
 Please Contact Us to learn more.